korymath/talk-generator/README.md

 In case installing the dependencies complain about Visual C++ version while resolving the python-pptx dependency, consider installing a version of [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio).

+If pip complains about a missing mysql.h, you need to `pip install wheel`, go to [mysql wheel download]( http://www.lfd.uci.edu/~gohlke/pythonlibs/#mysql-python) to download the wheel and run `pip install mysqlclient-1.3.8-cp36-cp36m-win_amd64.whl`

 ## Run

 ```sh